Femi-Ted/U10SoccerTeamManager/README.md

 # Other Features of U10SoccerTeamManager (Using The View/Dashboard) <br>

+6. **The Add Player Button**: This allows the user to add a player for processing and in so doing build a raw list of players that are available in the club and ready for assignment to a team.

 7.  **Error/Notification Text Field**: This text field section notifies the user of the many different change of states happening when player information is being added to the application.
 These notifications includes, when a player is above or below the required age, the required number of player that must be added before actual team formation can occur, when players are successfully added, when skill level provided for a player is invalid, etc.  This section is highlighted in figure 2 below.

 <img width="908" alt="Screenshot 2023-04-21 at 21 25 30" src="https://user-images.githubusercontent.com/46625599/233762390-1686aec0-cae7-4e74-86d6-f9e32a150291.png">